prasenjitb1234/prasenjitb1234/README.md

 ✨ I'm a passionate developer and competitive coder with a love for learning new tech. 🚀

-- **Passionate about**: Web Development, Competitive Coding, and Problem-Solving.  📈
+- **Passionate about**: Java & Web Development, Competitive Coding, and Problem-Solving.  📈
 - **Currently Working on**: Java Full-Stack Development, exploring new technologies and frameworks.
 - **Looking to collaborate on**: Exciting dev projects & open-source contributions.